Donald Scott (rugby union)

-Donald Scott (born 15 April 1928) is a former Scotland international rugby union player.
+Donald Macdonald Scott (15 April 1928 – 22 June 2024) was a Scotland international rugby union player.
 Normally a centre, he also played on the wing.

 Rugby career

 Amateur career

 Scott played for – and was internationally capped whilst at – Langholm and Watsonians.

 Provincial career

 He broke through while playing with Langholm to play for the South.
 He was part of the South team that beat North 10 points to 9 on 11 November 1950.

 Whilst with Watsonians he played for Edinburgh District.
 He played in the 1952–53 season's Inter-City match but lost to Glasgow District.

 He played in the Scottish Inter-District Championship in its first season.
 In that 1953–54 season, Edinburgh District won the first championship.